-Rule 148.5 requires that all applicants for registration must have undertaken continuing professional development during the three years prior to application to the standard prescribed by the Registration Board.
-The rules also require the Board to prescribe requirements for continuing registration, which if not met can result in termination of registration.
+Rule 148.5 requires all applicants for registration to have undertaken continuing professional development during the three years prior to application to the standard prescribed by the Registration Board.
+The rules also require the Board to prescribe requirements for continuing registration, which if not met can result in termination of a member's registration.